List of The Inbetweeners characters: Fergus

-Fergus is a friend of Will's mother Polly who she is going on holiday with to the Cotswolds in Series 3 episode 5.
-Polly apparently caught up with him on Facebook and Will quickly has suspicions that there is sex involved; this and the fact Polly is on Facebook is the basis for much interest from Jay and Neil who repeatedly make jokes about it.
+Fergus is a friend of Will's mother, with whom she goes on holiday to the Cotswolds in “Home Alone”.
+According to Polly, he is a friend from college who she caught up with on Facebook.
+Will becomes suspicious that there is a romance between them; this and discovering his mother is on Facebook is the basis for much interest from Jay and Neil, who repeatedly joke about it.

 Fergus himself is only seen briefly, waiting in his car to leave with Polly.
-Will immediately has a dislike towards him and berates his mother for her lack of judgement in going on an internet date with someone she hardly knows asking "where's he taking you?
+Will immediately shows a dislike towards him, describing him as a “massive ginger bellend with a stupid car” and is dismayed at his mother for being so naïve to go on a date with someone she hardly knows; asking "where's he taking you?
 A ditch off the A40?".

-He is mentioned again at the very end of that episode in the closing narrating comments when Will says his mum was dumped immediately because Fergus could not put up with a "problem child".
+He is mentioned again in the episode’s closing narration, Will stating that his mum was dumped immediately because Fergus could not put up with a "problem child".